 However, if the Victorian Ombudsman considers that the use of a specific legal practitioner may prejudice the enquiry or investigation, she can direct a person to not seek advice from that legal practitioner for particular purposes, including a compulsory appearance (s 18C OA (Vic)).

 OA (Vic) investigations

-On completion of an investigation, if the Victorian Ombudsman thinks that the administrative action to which the investigation relates:
+On completion of an investigation, if the Victorian Ombudsman thinks that the administrative action to which the investigation relates was:

-• was a decision for which reasons should have been given, but were not;
+• a decision for which reasons should have been given, but were not;

-• was based wholly or partly on a mistake of law or fact; or
+• based wholly or partly on a mistake of law or fact;

-the Victorian Ombudsman shall report her opinion to the principal officer of the appropriate authority with any recommendations.
+the Victorian Ombudsman must report her opinion to the principal officer of the appropriate authority with any recommendations.

 The Victorian Ombudsman may recommend that: